naver/egjs-infinitegrid/README.md

 # eg.InfiniteGrid
-A module used to change the information of user action entered by various input devices such as touch screen or mouse into logical coordinates within the virtual coordinate system.
-The coordinate information sorted by time events occurred is provided if animations are made by user actions.
-You can implement a user interface by applying the logical coordinates provided.
+A module used to arrange card elements including content infinitely on a grid layout.
+With this module, you can implement a grid-pattern user interface composed of different card elements whose sizes vary.
+It guarantees performance by maintaining the number of DOMs the module is handling under any circumstance

 ## Documentation
 * API Documentation